The Struggle for Information Protection and Employee Privacy

 Not Hinder Work

-When rules are made in isolation or without relevant inputs from various departments, these rules have a great potential to hinder work.
 Blocking some websites might sound like a good idea to protect information and prevent distraction, but what if the marketing and research teams need to access those sites for their work?

 Such rules will likely lead to unnecessary back and forth, and create employee resentment against the rules.